Directly imaging spin polarons in a kinetically frustrated Hubbard system: Spin Polaron Correlations

-Additionally, we explore the dependence of the three-point correlators on doping for the same large interaction (Fig.~\ref{fig:2}a).
-For small $\delta$, we find that the correlators scale linearly with the relevant dopant density $\delta$ for $|\delta| \lesssim 0.1$.
+We also note from Fig.~\ref{fig:2}a the approximate linear dependence of the correlators with relevant dopant density $\delta$ for $|\delta| \lesssim 0.1$.
 This indicates that in this regime, the description of the system in terms of weakly interacting polarons is valid.
 Polaron interactions become important for larger dopant densities.
-For example, $C^{(3)}_h((1,0), (1/2,\sqrt{3}/2))$ reaches its most negative value at $\delta\sim -0.3$.
-These observations motivate introducing a normalized version of the correlators by dividing out the relevant dopant density $\delta$, where $C^{(3)}_{\mathrm{norm}} \equiv C^{(3)}/\delta$ (Fig.~\ref{fig:2}c).
-We note that for this strong interaction, the holes and doublons are predominantly itinerant dopants, rather than virtual doublon-hole fluctuations of the underlying Mott insulator.
-The normalized spin correlation emphasize the fact that the spin correlations per dopant are strongest close to half-filling.
+These observations motivate introducing a normalized version of the correlators by dividing out the relevant dopant density $\delta$, where $C^{(3)}_{\mathrm{norm}} \equiv C^{(3)}/\delta$ (Fig.~\ref{fig:2}e).
+While the non-normalized correlations close to zero doping appear reduced in magnitude, the normalized spin correlation emphasize the fact that the spin correlations per dopant are in fact strongest close to half-filling.